Cold-Bore-Capital/lightdash-pre-commit/README.md

 In this example, a user likely copied and pasted to create the next metric.
 The name `total_revenue_sum` is duplicated.
 The hook will look within non-column metrics, additional_dimensions, and column metrics and dimensions.

 ### find_missing_metric_group_labels
 This hook checks for missing metric group labels in the Lightdash schema.

+> [!NOTE]
+> If you want to skip a group label in a metric, add `skip_group_label: true` to the metric.

 For example:

 ```yaml
       - name: total_revenue